Bobby Rush (musician): Life and career

 His next albums to become gold certified would be Sue in 1981 and Ain't Studdin' Ya in 1991.

 After Living in Chicago for 48 years, Rush moved to Jackson, Mississippi, to find the roots of his enslaved ancestors.

 He recorded a series of records for the LaJam label, Malaco's Waldoxy imprint, and in 2003, his own Deep Rush label with partner Greg Preston, a former Malaco Records executive.
 One of the artists on the label is Crystal Springs, Mississippi native and former bandmate Dexter Allen.

-He appeared in the 2003 documentary, The Road to Memphis which is part of the series The Blues, produced by Martin Scorsese.
+He appeared in the 2003 documentary The Road to Memphis which is part of the series The Blues, produced by Martin Scorsese.
 As a result of the Scorsese film, Rolling Stone magazine named him "'King of the Chitlin' Circuit' because of his 50 years of relentless touring and colorful live show."

 His 2004 album FolkFunk was a return to a more rootsier sound, featuring guitarist Alvin Youngblood Hart.
 That year he was a judge for the second annual Independent Music Awards to support independent artists' careers.
 He also performed at the White House along with James Brown when Bill Clinton went into office.
 In 2014 he again performed for Bill and Hillary Clinton for a state event in Arkansas.

 In 2007, he became the first blues artist to perform in China, earning him the title “International Dean of the Blues.”
 He was later named Friendship Ambassador to the Great Wall of China after performing the largest concert ever held at that site.
 In addition, Rush has toured in most major markets around the world, including Sydney, Australia; Paris, France; Tokyo, Japan; Shanghai, China; Johannesburg, South Africa; Berlin, Germany; Rome, Italy; Barcelona, Spain; Lucerne, Switzerland; New York, New York; Chicago, Illinois; Memphis, Tennessee; Los Angeles, California; to Jackson, Mississippi.

 In 2014, Rush's album Down in Louisiana, was Grammy-nominated for "Best Blues Album", and won a Blues Music Award in the 'Soul Blues Album of the Year' category, whilst Rush was also nominated in two other categories.
 Following 2014's Grammy nomination, Rush was nominated again for "Best Blues Album" in 2015 for Decisions, with Blinddog Smokin' and featuring Rock n' Roll Hall of Famer Dr. John.

 In July 2014, Rush performed with Dan Aykroyd one of James Brown's songs on The Tonight Show Starring Jimmy Fallon.

 He appears in the 2015 documentary film I Am the Blues.
 He also appeared as himself performing "I Ain't Studdin' You" in the 2019 film Dolemite Is My Name.

+Rush also made contributions to the 2025 feature film Sinners, performing the harmonica parts for the character of Delta Slim.
+Most notably in the song "Juke", a duet with Miles Caton's character Sammie.